 The theater reopened once again in late 1975 as a music venue called the Showcase Theatre.
 James Brown played 14 shows in six days during this time.
 This was short lived due to rising crime in the area.
 Patrons’ cars were often vandalized or broken into and the Showcase closed after 18 months.
 It became an adult film theater in 1980, lasting until 1984.
 Eastown’s next iteration came when it was taken over by the Detroit Center for the Performing Arts in 1984.
 DCPA used the theater to put on plays and acting workshops.
 With the condition of the theater deteriorating, DCPA started to raise money to make the necessary renovations but was unable to and closed the theater.

 After a stint hosting raves, the Eastown was taken over by Deeper Life Ministries.
 The church used the apartments attached to the building for housing for its congregation with the intent of converting the auditorium into a place of worship.
 They were unable to and the theater was put up for sale in 2004.
 On August 9, 2010 a fire broke out in the apartment section of the building.
 The fire destroyed half of the complex.
 Other than some smoke damage, the theater was untouched.
 The city condemned the building and placed demolition notices on the front door the following day.
+In 2014 scrappers cut the steel beams supporting the roof, which caused it and the balcony to collapse to the main level destroying part of the side wall in the process.
+The theater was demolished by the city of Detroit in November 2015.

 © Matthew Lambros and After the Final Curtain, 2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matthew Lambros and After the Final Curtain with appropriate and specific direction to the original content.